Hub-of-all-Things/doc/source/index.md

 Host: example.hatdex.org
 Content-Type: application/json
 ```
-> TABLE_ID must be replaced with the ID of the table you want
+> TABLE_ID must be replaced with the ID of the Table you want

 > Example response: